- See Curriculum Prerequisites

 Arrange to take the COMPASS placement and Test of Essential Academic Skills TEAS tests.
 Must be eligible for MAT 107.
 Contact the Testing Office at 206.934.6344.
 Applicants to Seattle Central Nursing are required to complete standardized pre–admission testing.
 The TEAS contains four subjects: Math, Science, English and Reading.
-Applicants must achieve an overall Adjusted Individual Total Score at or above 75% to be considered for admissions.
+Applicants must achieve an overall Adjusted Individual Total Score at or above 75 percent to be considered for admissions.
 There is a $50 fee for the test. $25 is paid directly to ATI Assessment Testing by the applicant.
 The applicant must bring the paid receipt to the testing office when arranging the testing (see the TEAS Testing page).

 Submit official high school transcript or GED® and any college transcripts.
 (Transcripts from North or South campus may be unofficial.)
 Students having previously earned credits in science/general education courses must apply for petition to have their credits evaluated and accepted for transfer.
 This process takes six to eight weeks, but can vary depending on the time of year and is the responsibility of the applicant to meet the deadlines.